 Student Wellbeing Service

-The service has three strands: wellbeing advice, counselling, and mental health advice.
+The service has three strands: wellbeing advice, mental health advice and counselling.
 They are all linked together so when you apply you only have to approach us once – we will sort out which one is most likely to meet your needs.
 As well as one to one support we offer a programme of events, courses and workshops, online support and resources, and a weekly Wellbeing Café.

 To contact us or register for support see our article on accessing support from the Student Wellbeing Service.
 You can also use this registration process to request a place on most of our courses and workshops (subject to availability).